hmrc/manage-transit-movements-departure-frontend/README.md

 # manage-transit-movements-departure-frontend

-This service allows a user to create a transit movement departure.
+This service allows a user to create a transit movement departure (IE015).
+It contains the pre task list questions which act as dependencies for the other sections within the task list.
+From this service, a user can also submit an amendment (IE013) to their departure declaration.

+This service also acts as a proxy for the journey tests to post data to manage-transit-movements-departure-cache via a test-only POST endpoint.

 Service manager port: 10120